-The reason we decided to grow duckweed is to feed our tilapia.
-We have a small farm here in northern Brazil where we raise tilapia for the local market.
+The reason we decided to grow duckweed was to feed our tilapia.
+My husband and I have a small farm in northern Brazil where we raise tilapia for the local market.

 We are growing the duckweed to use as a supplemental feed for the fish.
 The high protein content of it makes this an ideal food for them.
-Although we feed them this astounding plant, this alone will not sustain the fish.
-We still feed them pellet food every other day as this ensures all the nutritional requirements of the fish are met.
+Although we feed them this astounding plant, this alone will not sustain the fish as a complete food source.
+We still feed them a commercially prepared pellet food every other day as this ensures all the nutritional requirements of the fish are met.
 Feeding the fish duckweed has reduced our feeding bill by half!

-A massive savings when you are feeding several thousand fish.
+That is a massive savings when you're feeding several thousand fish.

 How to Build Ponds for Duckweed